-So the schools are closed, the kids are home, and you are suddenly their educator — even though you might be working from home, or unable to work, and thinking about how to make it all come together without losing your mind.
+The kids are home and you are suddenly their educator — even though you might be working from home, or unable to work, and thinking about how to make it all come together without losing your mind.

 First of all — deep breath — you can handle this.
 I promise.
 I know because I’ve been working from home while my kids do school online — at home — for years.

 I’m not saying it’s easy, because it’s a lot to take on.
 But there are some great resources out there to make sure your children’s time at home is beneficial to them and you.
 There are also a few ways to balance home learning and your work that I have found through trial and error.

 Now is definitely not the time to try and be Superwoman.
 Absolutely cut yourself some slack and remember you’re doing the best you can under the circumstances (because of course you are.)
 You’ve probably spent hours scrambling to coordinate child care, or shift your work to remote if that’s even an option for you.
 It’s a lot.
 You’re doing great just making it to bedtime each night.

 Rule #2 – The Internet is Your Friend

 You know how you’re always being told that screen time is awful and you shouldn’t use it to keep your kids busy?
 Not the same if they’re learning.
 And I’ve got a list below that you can use to find TONS of great online (and free) resources to keep the kids learning in a way that’s fun.
 Also, if you’re working from home, learning time for kids can be very productive work time for you.

 Rule #3 – School at Home Doesn’t Have to Be Like Traditional School

 Now is the time to adapt your day to your child’s best times of day.
 Is your kid not a morning person?
 Learn in the afternoon.
 Let them learn outside, in their rooms, wherever they’re most excited about learning.
 Because to them, just doing something different can seem exciting.
 I’ve also found that lots of short breaks are incredibly helpful in keeping learning time productive.